willroberts/poeapi/README.md

 This example retrieves the current challenge league from the API and prints how much time it has remaining.

+#### ladderstats

+This example retrieves the ladder or leaderboard for a league, computes the distribution of character classes, and prints the results.

 ## To Do

 1. Implement all endpoints.
+1. Use atomic types and RWMutex where preferable
 1. Use local HTTP server and fixtures to run tests without Internet access.

 [GoDoc]: https://godoc.org/willroberts/poeapi